Golden Gate Fortune Cookie Company

-The Golden Gate Fortune Cookie Factory (金門餅食公) is a fortune cookie company with its main entrance off Ross Alley, between Jackson Street and Washington Street in the Chinatown neighborhood of San Francisco, California in the United States.
-In 2011, Wired voted the company as one of their top ten "geekiest" places in San Francisco.
+The Golden Gate Fortune Cookie Factory (金門餅食公) is a fortune cookie company with its main entrance off Ross Alley, between Jackson Street and Washington Street in Chinatown, San Francisco, California.

 The cookie company was opened in 1962.
 It is owned by Franklin Yee.
 They make traditional fortune cookies, as well as chocolate flavored fortune cookies, almond cookies, and other sweets.
-Visitors can observe workers using motorized circular griddles to create fortune cookies, which they sell for $5 a bag or flat cookies for $3 a bag (March 2015).
+Visitors can observe workers using motorized circular griddles to create fortune cookies which they sell for $17 a box, or flat cookies which they sell for $10 a bag.
 The company also makes "fortuneless" cookies.
 They charge 50 cents for photographs of the workers and the factory interior.